Medically reviewed by Dr. Harshi Dhingra, MD

 Enamel Cast Iron

 Enameled cast iron has the wonderful heat retention qualities of cast iron without any of the reactivity.
 The raw cast iron is covered in two layers of enamel to seal it in to prevent leaching and make it non-reactive.
-There are concerns around the levels of lead and cadmium in porcelain enamel glazes that I go into more detail about here.
+Some users have concerns about lead and cadmium used in porcelain enamel glazes – I explore the topic in more detail at this article: Is enameled cast iron safe?

 Pure Ceramic/ Stoneware

 Pure ceramic and stoneware are similar materials made from glazed, nonporous clay.
-To find out more about the difference between stoneware and ceramic, check out our article here.
+(Check out our article on the difference between stoneware and ceramic.)
 This is not to be confused with ceramic-coated metal cookware, which is simply metal cookware coated in a silica-based nonstick coating that resembles ceramic.

 What Brands of Dutch Ovens Have the Highest Safety Standards?

-When it comes to high-quality Dutch ovens that go through thorough testing, I recommend Le Creuset, Lodge, and Staub.
+When it comes to high-quality Dutch ovens that go through thorough testing, I recommend Emile Henry, Le Creuset, Lodge, and Staub.
 All of these brands have been tested under California Proposition 65 standards and passed.
+I would avoid any brands with Teflon-coated nonstick Dutch ovens, as the nonstick coatings are not safe when exposed to high temperatures in the oven for extended periods of time.

 Other Features of Great Dutch Ovens